 East German crews won four of the five finals at the Royal Henley rowing regatta which ended today (Saturday).

-East German crews won four of the five finals at the Royal Henley rowing regatta which ended today (Saturday).
+Background: East German crews won four of the five finals at the Royal Henley rowing regatta which ended today (Saturday).
 East German crows won the Grand Challenge Cup - the premier event - as well as the Prince Phillip Cup for Coxed Fours, the Silver Goblets and Nickalls' Cup and the Stewards Challenge Cup.
 In other events, Cornell University beat Nottingham and Union Rowing Club in the Thames Challenge Cup for Eights.
 In the Diamond Sculls Martin Studach of Switzerland beat West Germany's European champion Joachim Meissner.

 The Grand Cup went to SC Wissenschaft, the East German eight from Leipzig.
 They rowed their way to a 2 1/2 lengths win over Tideway Scullers, Britain's top club crew.